 - A documentary on the 2010 Antarctic Ice Marathon was nominated for an International Emmy Award.

-- There have been fifteen Antarctic Ice Marathon races to date.
+- There have been seventeen Antarctic Ice Marathon races to date.

 - It's impossible to predict winning times because weather conditions and terrain are variable from one year to the next.